-Community support and public engagement for People's Park Housing.
+Student and community support for People's Park Housing.

-Plans for new student housing, permanent supportive housing, and revitalized open space at People's Park have gained support from the mayor, members of the city council, the media, our neighbors, local churches, faculty experts and professionals who have dedicated their lives to helping and supporting unhoused people.
+Plans for a vibrant new future for People's Park have gained support from the mayor, members of the city council, the media, our neighbors, local churches, faculty experts and professionals who have dedicated their lives to helping and supporting unhoused people.
 We are grateful for their endorsements.

 The park has played various symbolic roles in the last 50 years, and today, it is time for it to play yet another — one that includes housing and support for the homeless, green open space that honors the park’s history and dense student housing.
 We are committed to guiding that transition.Berkeley City Council member Rigel Robinson, Berkeley Vice Mayor Lori Droste, and Berkeley Mayor Jesse Arreguín

 I strongly support the university’s vision for the future of People’s Park.
 We can honor its rich history, while reimagining it as a place where all people can come together, where we can shelter our homeless and provide needed housing for our students.Jesse Arreguín, Mayor, City of Berkeley